Tomography for Scientific Advancement symposium (ToScA)

 - Dr Mark Basham (Diamond Light Source): Data Handling and Visualisation

-- Dr Stuart Stock (Northwestern University): CT and Complimentary Techniques
+- Professor Stuart Stock (Northwestern University): CT and Complementary Techniques

 - Dr Ryan Zeigler (NASA): Earth and Space